-- The Council has developed ambitious plans to regenerate part of Barrow town centre and submitted to the Government's Levelling Up Fund - D. Determining the interventions necessary to optimise the achievement of intended outcomes. - The Medium Term Financial Strategy is reviewed annually - The Council is developing service plans to ensure we deliver the priorities agreed in the Council Plan - The Council supports and encourages staff to undertake professional training. - The Council has an effective Member training programme in place - Staff have regular briefings with senior management. - E. Managing risks and performance through robust internal control and strong public financial management. - The Council has a risk policy which is reviewed regularly by Management Team and is approved by the Executive Committee. - The Council has corporate and operational risk registers which are reviewed regularly by Management Team and the Audit and Governance Committee. - F. Implementing good practices in transparency, reporting and audit to deliver effective accountability. - The Audit and Governance Committee has defined roles which are set out in the Council's Constitution. - External auditors routinely attend Audit and Governance Committee meetings. - The Head of Internal Audit has access to the Chair of the Audit and Governance Committee. - Members are asked to declare any interests at the beginning of every committee meeting.
+- The Council was successful in securing £16m from the Government's Levelling Up Fund to deliver a range of improvements within Barrow Town Centre, including an upgrade of the Market Hall.
+Design work is progressing in 22/23 with works programmed in 23/24. - A detailed communication strategy has been developed for both the Town Deal and LUF programmes, with a clear focus placed on regular and meaningful engagement with strategic partners, local businesses and residents. - D. Determining the interventions necessary to optimise the achievement of intended outcomes. - The Medium Term Financial Strategy is reviewed annually - The Council's operational services ensure we deliver the priorities agreed in the Council Plan - The Council supports and encourages staff to undertake professional training. - The Council has an effective Member training programme in place - Staff have regular briefings with senior management. - E. Managing risks and performance through robust internal control and strong public financial management. - The Council has a risk policy which is reviewed regularly by Management Team and is approved by the Executive Committee. - The Council has corporate and operational risk registers which are reviewed regularly by Management Team and the Audit and Governance Committee. - All Capital and Revenue projects utilise a standardised risk register that scores and RAG rates risks.
+These are reported to Corporate Programme Board.

+- Performance is reported through the statement of accounts and Growing Forward Reports which are presented to Executive Committee, and performance information is also reported through Overview & Scrutiny Committee. - F. Implementing good practices in transparency, reporting and audit to deliver effective accountability. - The Audit and Governance Committee has defined roles which are set out in the Council's Constitution. - External auditors routinely attend Audit and Governance Committee meetings. - Internal Audit has access to the Chair of the Audit and Governance Committee. - Members are asked to declare any interests at the beginning of every committee meeting.